’90 Day Fiancé: Happily Ever After?’ Will Return With Controversial Couple Ashley And Jay

 “You threw the whole f**cking marriage away,” an enraged Martson can be heard questioning Smith, before stopping the car and kicking him out on the side of the road.

-It seems Martson, who has filed for divorce from Smith for a second time, has officially moved on from her tattoo artist ex, according to a report from US Weekly.
+It seems Martson, who has filed for divorce from Smith for a second time, has officially moved on from her tattoo artist ex, according to a report from Us Weekly.

 “I’m really happy right now,” she told the magazine at her birthday celebration at the Playboy Club in New York.
 “It’s nothing serious.
 [I] have found someone.”